zimmertr/Ender-6-Klipper-Guide/README.md

 ### Step 4 - Installing the Raspberry Pi and Buck Converter

 1. Connect the Raspberry Pi to the microcontroller using the MicroUSB cable and, optionally, any other peripherals like a webcam and USB wireless adapter.
-Make sure you use the blue USB 3.0 ports, if they’re available.
+Make sure you use the blue USB 3.0 ports for any high-bandwidth devices, if they’re available.
 If you're using a power blocker, go ahead and power on the Ender 6 and Raspberry Pi.
 At this point, if you've done everything correctly, Klipper should automatically detect your printer and KlipperScreen should appear on the screen.

 2. Power everything back off and disconnect the Raspberry Pi and microcontroller.

-3. Cut the 14-16AWG wires to length and strip both sides and attach the spade terminals to one end.
+3. Cut the 14-16AWG wires to length, strip both sides, and attach the spade terminals to one end.
 Attach the terminals to an open positive and negative rail on the power supply.
 Attach the other end of the wires to the input side of the buck converter.

    <img src="https://i.imgur.com/BD5eLfS.jpeg" alt="https://i.imgur.com/BD5eLfS.jpeg" style="zoom:25%;" align="left"/>